 PLEASE NOTE: You will need to obtain a National Police Certificate and Working with Children Blue Card to work at Bravehearts.
 Facilitation of these will be handled by Bravehearts at no charge to you.

-The Intake and Support Line Counsellor is Bravehearts frontline service for the community.
-The main role is to be the first point of contact for our service to help identify and address the caller’s needs.
-The role collects relevant information pertaining to children, young people, adults and families who have been affected by, or at risk of being affected by child sexual assault, and who would like to undertake counselling at Bravehearts or who would like to be referred to a more suitable service.
+The Information and Support Line Officer (2 days per week) provides frontline services for the community.
+In this role you will be the first point of contact and you will help identify and address caller’s needs.
+The role collects relevant information pertaining to children, young people, adults and families who have been affected by, or at risk of being affected by child sexual assault, and who would like to undertake counselling at Bravehearts or access our Case Management services or needs to be referred to a more suitable service.